chronicle-app/chronicle-etl/README.md

 If you don't see a plugin for a third-party provider or data source that you're interested in using with `chronicle-etl`, [please open an issue](https://github.com/chronicle-app/chronicle-etl/issues/new).
 If you want to work together on a plugin, please [get in touch](#get-in-touch)!

-In summary, the following **are coming soon**: anki, arc, bear, chrome, facebook, firefox, fitbit, foursquare, git, github, goodreads, google-calendar, images, instagram, lastfm, shazam, slack, strava, things, twitter, whatsapp, youtube.
+In summary, the following **are coming soon**: anki, arc, bear, chrome, facebook, firefox, fitbit, foursquare, git, github, goodreads, google-calendar, images, instagram, lastfm, shazam, slack, strava, timing, things, twitter, whatsapp, youtube.

 ### Writing your own plugin